yjung93/yjung93.github.io/_posts/2025-01-05-post-reactor.md

 ```

 #### Client application
-- Communicates with server application for demonstration. it sends message user typed to server application and shows responsed message from the server application.
+- Communicates with server application for demonstration. it sends message user typed to server application and shows responded message from the server application.
 - It is not implemented using framework.

 ### How it works